Marlon’s Press Kit

 I’ve always been interested in the written word.
 As a child, I read a lot of fantasy and science fiction books, and I wrote a lot of short stories and poetry.
 Over the years I’ve contributed to a lot of non-fiction manuals, white papers, and how-to guides, and I enjoy organizing information into words to help others.
 Mostly, I just like to help others and writing is a way I can do that.

-- Why did you self-publish your book, The Smart Home Manual?
+- Why do you self-publish your books?

 - Where do you get your ideas for books?